 Puerto Vallarta celebrates 100 years

 Confession: I’ve never been to Puerto Vallarta, but I so want to go.
 It’s another city having a notable anniversary.
 Centennial celebrations are in full force in May, 2018.
 What’s great about this city is that it’s easily accessible from Calgary.
-You can score direct flights sub $600, and I found these amazing deals from Air Transat for all-inclusives sub $1000.
+You can score direct flights sub $600, and I found some amazing deals from Air Transat for all-inclusives sub $1000.

 Now there’s more to PV than its cinnamon hued beaches (though they do look pretty lovely).
 It’s got this charming historic center that oozes culture.
 Strolling around the cobblestone streets and popping into different cafes and shops makes a nice change from the beach.
 Plus, it’s the only Mexican beach destination with a gayborhood in its Zona Romantica.